rwth-i6/i6_experiments/README.md

 git clone git@github.com:rwth-i6/returnn_common.git
 ```

-If the access is denied for the Github repositories, you need to add your i6 public ssh key (usually `~/.ssh/id_rsa.pub`) to your github account.
+If the access is denied for the Github repositories, you need to add your i6 public ssh key (usually `~/.ssh/id_rsa.pub`) to your Github account.
 This can be done by pasting the content (displayed with `cat ~/.ssh/id_rsa.pub`) into your Github key settings.
 More information on adding keys to a Github account can be found [here](https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

 5. Create a `config` folder and add a default init file